EduGonO/notes/notes/Preface.md

 ⠀ ⠀

-"everything, everywhere, is always moving, forever. get used to it."
+*"everything, everywhere, is always moving, forever. get used to it."*

 ⠀ ⠀

+⠀ ⠀

 ---

 ⠀ ⠀

-⠀ ⠀

-writing keeps ideas in space

-speech lets them travel in time

-we use paintings to decorate space

-and music to decorate time

-⠀ ⠀
-⠀ ⠀

-As of today, no one knows how to translate paintings, flowers or music into language.
-Their beauty is implicit and exclusive to their form, which is why it's so hard to explain how a particular piece of art makes us feel.

-⠀ ⠀
-⠀ ⠀

-find the way by moonlight

-see the dawn before

-the rest of the world

-⠀ ⠀

-⠀

-⠀ ⠀

-⠀

 #### symbols
 - ∴ (therefore)